This article written by Dr Kia Pajouhesh first appeared in Australasian Dental Practice Magazine, on the evolution of dental payment plans.

 It is not uncommon for people to put off, or even forego, dental care for financial reasons.
 This is a problem for dental practice profitability and it’s a bigger problem for patients, who invariably will require more extensive, and expensive, treatment down the road.

-That’s why payment plans are so important – and are rapidly becoming part of the business fabric of dental practices in Australia.
+That’s why dental payment plans are so important – and are rapidly becoming part of the business fabric of dental practices in Australia.
 Such plans enable patients to get dental treatment when they need it, without the stress of large upfront costs.
 And they enable dentists to get more patients in chairs, with treatment starting right away.

 In choosing the best payment plan system for your patients and your business, you face some important considerations.
 The plan (or plans) you offer can add a greater or lesser short-term dollar cost to your business, or – more damagingly – can have a greater or lesser long-term effect on the practitioner–patient goodwill you’ve built over time.
 The latter is so because your patients’ level of customer satisfaction with their adopted plan will reflect on you as the effective advocate of the plan.